 - Assessments: To identify mental health issues, assess productivity and functioning scores in an initial check-up and follow-up reassessments

-- Guided therapies: To help members build self-awareness, skills and resilience by delivering personalized and contextualized therapy sessions in bite-sized experiences based on assessment results and a member’s life and experiences
+- Guided sessions: To help members build self-awareness, skills and resilience by delivering personalized and contextualized sessions in bite-sized experiences based on assessment results and a member’s life and experiences

-- Practice Sessions: To allow members to focus, practice and develop a specific skill with short, 5-minute exercises through guided therapies
+- Practice Sessions: To allow members to focus, practice and develop a specific skill with short, 5-minute exercises through guided sessions

 - Skills toolbox: To help employees set realistic goals, track progress, balance negative thoughts, and regulate moods